 10.45AM - 11.15AMCase Study: Transforming Services through Digital

-In this case study you will hear about the importance of digital maturity in helping to shape strategic directions and bring a mature approach to transformation.
-The importance that thinking digitally first can bring in delivering a different purpose and enabling greater outcomes.
+In this case study you will hear about the importance of digital maturity in helping to shape strategic direction and bring a mature approach to transformation.
+Understand the benefits of thinking digitally first in delivering a different purpose and enabling greater outcomes.

 Please note that speakers and topics were confirmed at the time of publishing, however, circumstances beyond the control of the organisers may necessitate substitutions, alterations or cancellations of the speakers and/ or topics.
 As such Civil Society Media Ltd reserves the right to alter or modify the advertised speakers and/ or topics if necessary.
 Any substituions or alterations will be updated on our web page as soon as possible